-All health records, notes and other documents that reference a student's HIV/AIDS status will be kept under lock and key.
+All health records, notes and other documents that reference a student's HIV/AIDS status will be kept Confidential.
 Access to these confidential records is limited to those named in written permission from the parent or guardian and to emergency medical personnel.
 Information regarding HIV/AIDS status will not be added to a student's educational or health records without written consent of the parent or guardian.

-Employees are required to follow infection control guidelines in all settings ad at all times.
-Schools will operate according to the standards set forth by the National Associations of State Boards of Education guidelines in the document "Someone at School has AIDS" (and all supplements thereto) and the regulations of the Alabama State Department of Education concerning blood borne pathogens.
+Employees are required to follow infection control guidelines in all settings at all times.
+Schools will operate according to the guidelines and standards set forth by the National Associations of State Boards of Education, the U.S. Department of Education, and in the of the Alabama State Department of Education concerning blood borne pathogens.